 Covenant Christian Academy provides a variety of opportunities for it’s Logic School students to socialize and have fun together outside of the academic schedule.
 Social opportunities are encouraged but optional, and provide fun community building for our students.

 Logic School students also have the opportunity to participate in clubs.
 Most clubs meet during Extra Help time (after school) and all clubs are student driven.
-Students have great ideas for clubs, and though some are more involved than others, students follow a few simple steps together with the Dean of Students to establish their club.
-Clubs established by students and available to all Logic School students this past year included:
+Students have great ideas for clubs, and though some are more involved than others, students follow a few simple steps together with the Student Activities Director to establish their club.
+Clubs established by students in the past have included:

 In the Rhetoric School (9-12), student representatives are largely responsible for the planning and organizing of Clubs, Activities and Events.
 CCA students love to spend time with each other outside of the academic school day, and they have many opportunities to do so over the school year.
-During the Extra Help period after school each afternoon, students have participated in a variety of clubs including:
+During the Extra Help period after school each afternoon, students have started, and participated in, a variety of clubs including:

 Clubs are student initiated and led, and together, with their faculty advisor, they plan the activities and duration of the club.